 IMPORTANCE OF THEATER AESTHETICS

 The design and architecture of a theater can bring an audience to another period of time when men wore tuxedos and women wore gowns to the theater.
 A Proscenium theater has this sort of quality, with its dramatic, ornate arches framing the stage and each successive one extending out over the audience.
 There is an expectation by the audience of quality of performance in spaces such as this because space demands the performance meets the quality of its construction.
+A regular theater seat can lead to nerve compression and back pain if used by longer periods than an hour, learn more about back pain relievers at thehealthmania.com/.

 On the other hand, a Black Box theater, a usually small, rectangular space meant for more experimental theater, is meant to immerse an audience in another way.
 Rather than impress the audience with the quality of the theatre’s design, this more intimate setting, in which chairs are often on the same level of the stage and are entirely movable depending on the needs of the production.
 The productions usually performed in a Black Box theater usually focus entirely on the writing and the acting, with little emphasis on stage design and lighting concepts.